-Business Confidence in Turkey increased to 104.10 points in February from 101.60 points in January of 2026.
+Business Confidence in Turkey decreased to 101 points in March from 104.10 points in February of 2026.
 Business Confidence in Turkey averaged 99.97 points from 1987 until 2026, reaching an all time high of 123.30 points in December of 1987 and a record low of 52.60 points in December of 2008.
 This page provides the latest reported value for - Turkey Business Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Turkey Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+Turkey Business Confidence - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Business Confidence in Turkey increased to 104.10 points in February from 101.60 points in January of 2026.
-Business Confidence in Turkey is expected to be 102.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Turkey Business Confidence is projected to trend around 103.00 points in 2027, according to our econometric models.
+Business Confidence in Turkey decreased to 101 points in March from 104.10 points in February of 2026.
+Business Confidence in Turkey is expected to be 97.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Turkey Business Confidence is projected to trend around 105.00 points in 2027 and 103.00 points in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast